tidalcycles/tidal-doc/docs/configuration/Multi-User Tidal.md

 You might find that even though tempo is synchronized, events don't quite line up.
 This happens because Ableton Link is not aware of the latencies of different devices or software.

-Ableton Link uses the concept of a shared timeline where a timestamp corresponds to when the sound should hit the speakers.
+Link uses the concept of a shared timeline where a timestamp corresponds to when the sound should hit the speakers.
 But it does not know how far ahead a sound should be produced to hit the speakers at the right time.
 Different devices or software will have different latency and we thus need to adjust for that.
 The document [How to adjust sync when using Link](https://help.ableton.com/hc/en-us/articles/360003280139-How-to-adjust-sync-when-using-Link) says "Sometimes playback might be slightly offset, this is usually due to different playback latency of devices."

 #### How to adjust latency